-- · assets which will be owned by Huntsman International or a guarantor and not constituting an Investment or - the capital stock of a person that becomes a guarantor.
+- assets which will be owned by Huntsman International or a guarantor and not constituting an Investment or - the capital stock of a person that becomes a guarantor.

-On the 366th day after an Asset Sale or any earlier date, if any, on which the board of Huntsman International or board of the applicable Restricted Subsidiary determines not to apply the Net Cash Proceeds in accordance with the preceding paragraph (each, a "Net Proceeds Offer Trigger Date)."
-Such aggregate amount of Net Cash Proceeds which have not been applied on or before such Net on a pro rata basis, the maximum principal amount of notes and other Indebtedness that may be purchased with the Net Proceeds Offer Amount.
+On the 366th day after an Asset Sale or any earlier date, if any, on which the board of Huntsman International or board of the on a pro rata basis, the maximum principal amount of notes and other Indebtedness that may be purchased with the Net Proceeds Offer Amount.
 The offer price in any Net Proceeds Offer will be equal to 100% of the principal value of the notes to be purchased, plus any accrued and unpaid interest to the date of purchase.